We are able to train dogs to assist clients with severe allergies.

 Application process what next?

-If you answer ‘Yes’ to the statements above, it is likely you are eligible to apply for a Medical Alert Assistance Dog.
-In this case, please click here.
+If you answer ‘Yes’ to the statements above and would like to register your interest in applying for a Medical Alert Assistance Dog, please complete the form here.